Benoit-Lorcy/real-estate-price/README.md

 # real-estate-price
-A simple project in python and htmx
+A simple project in Python and JavaScript

 # Nom du Projet